 In order to achieve this, new work must be available, which is a function of the general state of the economy.
 In periods of strong economic growth, capital spending will generally increase and there will be more opportunities available in the construction industry.
-Economic conditions in the construction industry improved through 2011 and into 2012 since the earlier downturn in the economy and have been reflected in the Company's revenues and gross margins in last half of 2011 and 2012 year to date.
-Currently, the Company is seeing some softening within the markets in which we operate.
+Economic conditions in the construction industry generally improved in the latter half of 2011 and throughout the first half of 2012 with this improvement being reflected in the Company's revenues and gross margins reported in the last half of 2011 and through-out 2012.

 The Company must be successful in securing profitable work when it is available.
-The construction industry is highly fragmented and, accordingly, the Company competes with a number of international, national, regional and local construction firms.
+The construction industry is highly fragmented and accordingly, the Company competes with a number of international, national, regional and local construction firms.
 One of the Company's competitive advantages rests in its long-standing reputation for delivering high quality projects that fully meet the needs of the customer.

-The Company's success in securing work is also reflected in the value of Backlog, which is the total value of all contracts awarded to the Company, less the total value of work completed on these contracts as of the date of the reporting period.
+The Company's success in securing work is also reflected in the value of backlog, which is the total value of all contracts awarded to the Company, less the total value of work completed on these contracts as of the date of the reporting period.
 This includes all contracts that have been awarded to the Company whether the work has commenced or will commence.
 The following table shows the Company's backlog at the end of the comparative reporting periods.
-The Company has experienced a strong level of securements during the first nine months of 2012, but the backlog has declined in the current quarter as a result of third quarter revenues totalling \$396.8 million exceeding securements during the period of \$200.0 million.
+In 2012, the Company experienced a strong level of securements of \$1,293.2 million, but the amount of backlog has declined during the year as a result of generating a record level of annual revenues in 2012.
+This level of year-end backlog is substantial, leaving the Company well positioned for 2013.